 We know this recipe sounds sketchier than an email banking scam, but it’s anything but.
+It is our very best aged eggnog recipe!

 Our Editor In Chief, Aida, first came across this aged eggnog recipe back when she ran the Test Kitchen at CHOW magazine, and she was immediately intrigued.